Registration / Re-registration

 Special Study Program (RSE)

-The University of Montpellier offers various special statuses that allow for flexible study arrangements, including elite athlete status, artist status, employee status, innovative entrepreneur status, and socially engaged student status, among others.
+The University of Montpellier offers various special statuses that allow for adjustments to the academic program: elite athlete status, artist status, employee status, innovative entrepreneur status, socially engaged student status, etc.

-For information on the steps to take, the criteria, and the procedures for obtaining the various statuses, visit the “Succeeding in Your Studies” page on the University’s website:Succeeding in Your Studies – University of Montpellier
+To learn about the steps you need to take, as well as the criteria and procedures for obtaining the various statuses, visit the “Succeed in Your Studies” page on the University’s website:Succeed in Your Studies – University of Montpellier

 Current regulations do not allow registration by a third party.
-If you are unable to register in person for a valid reason, please contact theregistration office.
+If you are unable to register in person due to a major impediment, please contact theregistration office.

 Can I register by mail?